-We have entered a new sales era where Net Retention Revenue (NRR) and Gross Logo Retention (GLR) are the topic du jour.
+We have entered a new sales era where Net Retention Revenue (NRR) and Gross Logo Retention (GLR) are the topics du jour.
 No more are we growing at all costs.
 Revenue teams have recognized the financial impact of losing a logo and its revenue is far more detrimental than winning the next new logo.
-BUT, babysitting the existing customer base and not thinking about expansion in/around your customers, will have a massive impact on:
+However, babysitting the existing customer base and not thinking about expansion in/around your customers, will have a massive impact on:

-- Upsell
+• Upsell

-- Cross-sell
+• Cross-sell

-- Customer Referral
+• Customer Referral

-- Customer on the Move into a Prospect
+• Customer on the Move into a Prospect

 You’ll be a growth zombie before you know it.